 3.1 The Master Circular Directives are intended for use by LBPL since it is registered under Section 12 of the Securities and Exchange Board of India Act, 1992 (SEBI Act).
-LBPL considers the specific nature of its business, organizational structure, type of clients and transactions, etc. when implementing the suggested measures and procedures to ensure are acera Company adequate, appropriate and follow the spirit of the suggested measures and the requirements as laid down in the PMLA and guidelines issued by the Government of India and the SEBI from time to time..
+LBPL shall consider carefully the specific nature of its business, organizational structure, type of client and transaction, etc. to satisfy itself that the measures taken by it are adequate and appropriate and follow the spirit of the suggested measures and the requirements as laid down in the PMLA and guidelines issued by the Government of India from time to time.